Nystatin and Triamcinolone

 If irritation or hypersensitivity develops with the combination Nystatin and Triamcinolone acetonide, treatment should be discontinued and appropriate therapy instituted.

-Laboratory Tests: If there is a lack of therapeutic response, appropriate microbiological studies (e.g. KOH smears and/or cultures) should be repeated to confirm the diagnosis and rule out other pathogens, before instituting another course of therapy.
+If there is a lack of therapeutic response, appropriate microbiological studies (e.g., KOH smears and/or cultures) should be repeated to confirm the diagnosis and rule out other pathogens, before instituting another course of therapy.

-A urinary free cortisol test and ACTH stimulation test may be helpful in evaluating hypothalamic-pituitary-adrenal (HPA) axis suppression due to corticosteroid.
+A urinary free cortisol test and ACTH stimulation test may be helpful in evaluating hypothalamic-pituitary-adrenal (HPA) axis suppression due to corticosteroids.

 Topical preparations containing corticosteroids should not be used extensively on pregnant patients, in large amounts, or for prolonged periods of time.

-Pediatric Use: In clinical studies of a limited number of pediatric patients ranging in age from 2 months through twelve years, Nystatin and Triamcinolone acetonide cream cleared or significantly ameliorated the disease state in most patients.
+In clinical studies of a limited number of pediatric patients ranging in age from two months through 12 years, Nystatin and Triamcinolone acetonide cream formulation cleared or significantly ameliorated the disease state in most patients.

 Pediatric patients may demonstrate greater susceptibility to topical corticosteroid-induced hypothalamic-pituitary-adrenal (HPA) axis suppression and Cushing's syndrome than mature patients because of a larger skin surface area to body weight ratio.

 HPA axis suppression, Cushing's syndrome, and intracranial hypertension have been reported in children receiving topical corticosteroids.
 Manifestations of adrenal suppression in children include linear growth retardation, delayed weight gain, low plasma cortisol levels, and absence of response to ACTH stimulation.
 Manifestations of intracranial hypertension include bulging fontanelles, headaches and bilateral papilledema.